Batroun District

 Batroun District (البترون) is a district (qadaa) located in the North Governorate, Lebanon, south of Tripoli.
 Its capital is the city of Batroun, which is one of the oldest continuously inhabited cities in the world.
-Its natural borders are: in the south the El Jaouz river and in the north the Madfoun river.
+Its natural borders are: in the south the al-Jaouz river and in the north the Madfoun river.

 The region is known for its vineyards located at an altitude of 1,300 meters, which helps grow high-quality grapes that are used to make wines that are intense in color and full of flavor.